Austroboletus: Description

 Although they resemble other boletes macroscopically, Austroboletus is differentiated microscopically with spores that are pitted, rather than smooth.
 The spore colour ranges from lilac- or pinkish-brown to wine-coloured.
 The pores and tubes are whitish.
 Members of the genus have a distinctive stipe marked by a coarse reticulate or lacunar (pitted) pattern—most prominent in species native to the western Pacific.
 The caps are usually dry when young, and sometimes sticky in maturity, with a surface texture ranging from smooth to tomentose to scaly.
 Microscopically, Austroboletus lacks clamp connections in the hyphae, and the presence of pleurocystidia and cheilocystidia (cystidia on the pore face and edge, respectively) is variable.

 Habitat, distribution, and ecology

 Members of the genus are found mainly in the tropics, as well as Australia, New Zealand, and New Caledonia in the southern hemisphere and Japan and North America in the Northern Hemisphere.
 Two species are found in North America: A. gracilis and A. subflavidus.
 The majority of Austroboletus species form mycorrhizal relationships with plant species.

 Species

-As of December 2023, Index Fungorum lists 27 valid species in Austroboletus.
+As of December 2023, Index Fungorum lists 38 valid species in the genus Austroboletus.